Each and every day, you follow a certain routine to get from Point A to Point B.

 2) Document everything

 Once you have made the wise choice to create a powerful workflow, you should consider it as the “source of truth” and make sure your team knows to expect your work to happen there.
-Part of this includes consistently keeping your workflow updated.
+Part of this includes keeping your workflow updated.

 By combining these actions, your team will continuously return to it as a reference.